CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development.md

 {{< panel "This section of standards.phila.gov is a work-in-progress." >}}

 The City of Philadelphia's visual identity includes the City's logo, color palette, typography, and photographic style.
-They work together to create a look and feel that is unique to the City of Philadelphia.
-These Standards help ensure a consistent design and identity.
+Together, these elements create a look and feel that is unique to the City of Philadelphia.
+The design and development guidelines here were created by the Office of Open Data and Digital Transformation (ODDT) to help ensure a consistent design and identity.

-The goals for creating this standards guide:
+The goals for creating this standards guide are to:

-1. Streamline the workflow for designers and developers
+• Streamline the workflow for designers.
-2. Maintain a consistency of styles and identity
+• Maintain a consistency of styles and identity.
-3. Create a focal point for our Design and User experience work, both for ourselves and for the community
+• Create a central hub for the City of Philadelphia’s design and development work.

 ![](/standards/img/design-dev-overview.jpg)